mani1911/windows-assistant/README.md

 - Visual Studio (optional)

 ### Features
-- Control spotify using natural voice commands
+- Control spotify using natural voice commands [Open, Close, Play, Pause, Play a song given name or from an artist]
+- Control system volume [Increase, Decrease, Go to a specific percentage]
 - more to come... ;)